- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 The University of Sydney (Jan 2015 to present).

-I am a member of the Complex Systems Research Group, where my work continues to investigate how information is manipulated in complex systems and networks, with applications to machine learning and computational neuroscience.
+I am a member of the Complex Systems Research Group, where my work continues to investigate how information is manipulated in complex systems and networks, with applications to computational neuroscience.
 Read more about my current research in my Research Statement above, and at http://lizier.me/joseph/.

 I also lecture in the Complex Systems Program, including CSYS5010 Introduction to Complex Systems (2017-) and CSYS5030 Self-Organisation and Criticality (2017-), and the Project Management Program, including PMGT5875 Project Innovation Management (2015-16).